 The Americans with Disabilities Act (also known as ADA) prohibits discrimination against people with disabilities in all public places.
 You are already familiar with the requirements for handicap parking spaces or wheelchair access for buildings.
 Recently, it has taken a step farther and now regulates websites making sure they too are ADA compliant.
-Their new ruling applies to entities receiving government funding or are a government agency may they be Local, State, or Federal.
+Know that ADA compliance for digital media is nothing new.
+Some of their new and stricter ruling applies to entities receiving government funding or are a government agency may they be Local, State, or Federal.
 In addition, it also seems to apply to public accommodations which would mean any company doing business with the general public.
 You may ask "Doesn't it mean about every website on the web?" and the answer is yes it seems like it.
 This recent announcement has a HUGE impact on the website development world and businesses which own websites.
 If you just found out about it, you are not alone.
 Know that the lawsuits started in 2017 and are expected to rapidly increase in numbers this year.
 Hundreds of ADA lawsuits have already been filed!

 W3C, which sets standards for online programming, has a long list of guidelines to follow for a site to be considered ADA compliant.
 You may review this link but know that it can be very technical if you are not an experienced programmer.
 At the beginning of 2018, additional recommendations were made known as Web Content Accessibility Guidelines (WCAG) 2.1.
 Revisions continue to be made which makes it difficult for a site owner to keep up with their site's compliance status.
 Staying up to date with ADA compliance is going to become a new business expense for many website owners.
 Make sure to make it part of your budget as it is an important legal matter.

 Some of the elements addressed in the ADA guidelines will affect the design of your website.
 You may want a specific font family with a certain style, color, or size that is not considered ADA compliant.
 Here are a few examples: